StarRocks/starrocks/docs/en/table_design/hybrid_table.md

 ### Query data

 This section uses a point query as an example.
-Point queries take a short path, directly querying data in row storage, which can improve query performance.
+Point queries take a short circuit, directly querying data in row storage, which can improve query performance.

 The following example still uses the above hybrid row/column-oriented table.
 After the table creation and data modification operations mentioned above, the table stores the data as follows: